In Accounting terms, a company’s expense budget is comprised of two types of expenses: fixed costs and variable costs.

 Theoretically, fixed costs are not easy to change—that is why they are called “fixed.”
 But not easy and not possible are not the same.

 A business (and a household) can always make changes to their fixed costs.
 And when they lower them, they are left with more margin in the budget and more money in the bank.
-So let’s consider a few ways to lower life’s fixed costs.
+So let’s go over some budgeting tips to lower your fixed costs.

 1. Buy/Rent a smaller home.
 In most situations, housing costs (rent, mortgage, taxes) take up the largest percentage of a person’s income.
 Living in a smaller home offers opportunity to cut these fixed costs.
 In our society, moving into a smaller home is equated with taking a step back in life, but that is a shame.
 There are many benefits to a family living in a smaller home.
 And your largest expense offers the greatest opportunity.